Estimate Time8 min

 Reality: Besides Social Security and pensions, only annuities guarantee a stream of income that you can't outlive.

+Because you can't predict the markets, you can't be sure you won't outlive your investment portfolio.
+With an annuity, however, you enter into a contract with an insurance company that will pay you a certain amount for the rest of your life, giving you the peace of mind that comes from knowing that this specific income stream is guaranteed to never run out during your lifetime.
 That’s because when you invest a lump sum with an insurer today, the insurance company guarantees you will receive a monthly income payment for the rest of your life, or, if you select a joint contract, both lives.
 They can guarantee this income and even deliver it for less than alternative investment strategies because of mortality credits.
 Premiums paid by those who pass at an earlier age are leveraged to pay those who live very long lives.

 "What people may not realize is, once you have your essential expenses covered by guaranteed lifetime income, you gain peace of mind and the freedom to pursue the things you love in life," observes Tom Ewanich, vice president and actuary at Fidelity Investments Life Insurance Company.
 "Additionally, you may invest your remaining assets for growth, rather than worrying about how to preserve and stretch your portfolio for the rest of your life."
-Just be aware that once you purchase a single premium immediate annuity (SPIA) or a DIA, you generally lose access to these assets after the "free look" period—a brief period of time immediately after purchasing a contract when you can cancel the contract and have your money refunded.
+Be aware that once you purchase a single premium immediate annuity (SPIA) or a DIA, you generally lose access to these assets after the "free look" period—a brief period of time immediately after purchasing a contract when you can cancel the contract and have your money refunded.

 For more on lifetime annuities, read Viewpoints on Fidelity.com: Create income that can last a lifetime.